uncharted-distil/distil/README.md

 #### Advanced Configuration

 The location of the dataset directory can be changed by setting the `D3MINPUTDIR` environment variable, and the location of the temporary data written out during model building can be set using the `D3MOUTPUTDIR` environment variable.
+The host IP address of the docker containers if not _localhost_ can be set with `export DOCKER_HOST=192.168.0.10 && make watch`.
 These are used by the other Distil services that are launched via the `run_services.sh` script, and are typically set as global environment variables in `.bashrc` or similar.

 ### Linter Setup